 What is this year's increase?

-If you’re over state pension age and you were working in the Civil Service prior to 6 April 1997, part of your pension increase is paid within your state pension.
-Therefore, if you didn’t receive the full 1% in your occupational pension, you will have received an increase in your state pension to compensate.
+If you reached State Pension Age before 6 April 2016 and were working in the Civil Service prior to 6 April 1997, part of your Pension Increase is paid within your State Pension.
+Therefore, if you did not receive the full 0.5% in your occupational pension, you will have received an increase in your State Pension to compensate.

-On my P60, why is the annual pension figure not the same as the actual pension I get paid?
+Why is the annual pension figure on my P60 different to the actual pension I get paid?

-If my pension has been increased, why haven’t I received a full month at the new annual rate?
+If my pension has been increased, why have I not received a full month at the new annual rate?

 Pension payments are made in arrears.
-Therefore, if you receive your pension at the end of the month e.g. 30 April, your payment will reflect the new increased rate from 10 – 30 April and the pre-increase lower rate for 1 - 9 April.
+Therefore, if you receive your pension at the end of the month (for example on 30 April) your payment will reflect the new increased rate from 12 - 30 April and the pre-increase lower rate for 1 - 11 April.

-If I haven’t received my P60 yet when will I receive it?
+If I have not received my P60 yet when will I receive it?

 In previous years, you may have received your P60 at the same time as your payslip.
-However, following feedback from some members, we now send these documents as soon as they are produced which means you may receive them separately.
-You will receive both documents by the end of May.
+However, following feedback from some members, we now send these documents as soon as they are produced, which means you may receive them separately.
+However, you should receive both documents by the end of May.

 The increase to my pension takes me over the limit that allows me to claim benefits.
 Can I return the increase?

-If you’re entitled to the pension increase, this amount will be taken into account when any benefits are calculated.
-As such, returning the increase would therefore not serve any purpose.
+Members are unable to return Pensions Increases as they are entitled to them under statutory legislation.
+If you are entitled to the Pensions Increase, this amount will be taken into account when any benefits are calculated.
+As such, returning the increase would not serve any purpose.

 Where can I find out what my spouse will receive in the event of my death?

-Prior to your retirement, you will have received a set of paperwork which will have documented your pension in detail, including the amount of pension which would be payable to your spouse in the event of your death.
+Prior to your retirement, you would have received a set of paperwork which documented your pension in detail; including the amount of pension which would be payable to your spouse in the event of your death.
 Please refer to this documentation for those details.

 How is my pension paid?